ddjr/womens-habitat-hack/enhanced-leave-button/README.md

-We've added a way to allow users to escape by pressing escape and redirected to more plausible pages.
+We've added a way to allow users to escape by pressing escape and redirected to more plausible pages by following the guide https://css-tricks.com/website-escape/

 The functioning page is at front-page.html.
 To use this rename your leave link to contain
 ```html